bar-tech00/My-OSCP-Journey/Walkthroughs/TryHackMe/Expose.md

 ```
 http://10.10.78.204:1337//file1010111/index.php?file=../../../../../etc/passwd
 ```
+I was asked to provide `easytohack` password again.

 Fortunately there was no additional layer of security which would santize input.
 This got me content of a very important file on each computer.
 This will come in handy in the next step.